billthefarmer/blog/diary/content/introduction/_index.md

 weight: 100
 ---

-[Diary][1] is an android diary which can be used as a diary or journal, or any way you choose.
+[Diary][1] is an android diary which may be used as a diary or journal, or any way you choose.

 ![Diary][2] ![Calendar][3]